PaulFarry/paulfarry.github.io/content/postgres-configuration-windows.md

   * '*' = All Interfaces
   * 192.168.1.14 = Your current IP Address

-You can then refine which IPAddresses are allowed to connect to this via the `pg_hba.conf` file
+You can then refine which IP Addresses are allowed to connect to this via the `pg_hba.conf` file

 for example to only allow a LAN machine to connect
 ```